 It is a common notion that sun rays cause damage to the eyes in summer and in winters not much eye care is required.
 On the contrary, ultraviolet rays can enter your eyes from above and are also reflected off the snow into your eyes leading to double the amount of UV exposure than normal and can also lead to inflammation of the cornea.
 Excessive UV exposure can also lead to the formation of cataracts.

 Wearing UV protective sunglasses and a hat when outdoors also protects you from direct contact with dry and cold air in the eyes.
 Kids should be made to wear goggles with straps for full protection from cold air and flying debris getting in their eyes while running or playing.

 It is a condition where inflammation occurs in the eye’s cornea.
 Researches have indicated that recurrence of Viral Keratitis is more common in winter months suggesting that low temperature can be one of the risk factors of recurring Viral Keratitis.
 To avoid or prevent keratitis, you should not touch your eyes frequently or with unwashed hands and if you are a contact lens user then use daily disposable contact lenses and a good lens solution.

-Smog formation due to air pollution and fog in winters causes the dust and harmful particulate matter to enter our eyes making them dry and causing redness and irritation.
-Frequent blinking and keeping eyes moist by using lubricating eye drops is a good way to relieve the symptoms.
+Smog formation due to air pollution and fog in winters causes dust and harmful particulate matter to enter our eyes making them dry and causing redness and irritation.
+Frequent blinking and keeping eyes moist by using lubricating eye drops are good way to relieve the symptoms.

 If you are experiencing particularly uncomfortable dry eye, redness or irritation in the eye, contact your eye doctor immediately.
 Take care of your eyes and enjoy the winter chill.